August-s-Organization/feed-a-help-august/src/pages/causes/dhaka-bangladesh.md

 date: "2024-10-05"
 coverimage: "/images/dhaka-bangladesh.webp"
 coveralt: "Cause in Dhaka, Bangladesh."
-description: "In Dhaka, Bangladesh, our community faces floods and rising seas, threatening our homes."
+description: "In Bangladesh, our community faces floods and rising seas, threatening our homes."
 amount: "150 DKK"
 amountgoal: "Of 400.000 DKK"
 donors: "80"